 At Ruby’s Clay Studio, Sharon designed and managed the Mud Bus outreach project, a mobile clay studio.
 The Mud Bus won awards and funding from San Francisco Arts Commission, the Yahoo Employment Fund, the National Endowment for the Arts and the Walter and Elise Haas Fund.
 Since 2001 She has been raising money in fundraising exhibitions, enabling her to fund volunteer international community art projects.

 In 2012 Sharon returned to the U.K. and earned a Masters degree in Community Arts from Goldsmiths University, London.
-She is currently on the path to develop a global community of artists in her newest project Global Art Expeditions.
+She is currently on the path to develop a global community of artists in her newest project idea Global Art Expeditions.